divshot/divshot-cli/README.md

 divshot push [environment]
 ```

 Deploy your app to the specified environment.
+If no environment is given, we assume that you mean *production*.
+The entire push process takes as long as the number of files in your project.
+Once deployed, your app is immediately available.
+See [environments]() for a list of available environments.

 ### rename